• Skip to primary navigation

 • Sugar: This recipe uses granulated sugar in the cookie dough and in the coating.
 Granulated sugar adds sweetness and helps give the cookies structure.

 • Cinnamon: Cinnamon helps give snickerdoodles their classic flavor.
 The color of the cinnamon coating gives the flavor of the cookies away and is so amazing to bite into!
+If you love cinnamon, try my banana cinnamon bread and pumpkin spice banana muffins.

-• Butter: Some Snickerdoodle recipes use shortening in place of butter.
+• Some Snickerdoodle recipes use shortening in place of butter.
 I have never tried this and I prefer to use butter.
 I like the flavor butter adds.

 Butter and sugar creamed together in a bowl.

-Snickerdoodle cookies on a baking sheet lined with parchment paper.
+A batch of cinnamon coated cookies on a baking sheet lined with parchment paper.

-Step 7: Bake.
-Bake at 375 Fahrenheit for 9-11 minutes, rotating the baking sheets halfway through.
+Step 6: Bake.
+Bake at 375 Fahrenheit for 9-11 minutes. .

 What does a snickerdoodle taste like?